Remember this: Just because you can aim it doesn't mean you can hit it until you practice. Unless you are gifted.

 I was test shooting a .22 Marlin rifle for my accuracy and the gun's when I thought: what would it take for a newbie to start out shooting?

-Later to focus his mind on the target we set up a series of cups with stupid images on them.
-I would yell which one to hit but each time it was in a differnent direction.
+Later to focus my mind on the target I set up a series of cups with stupid images on them.
+I would yell which one to hit but each time it was in a different direction.
 Some would be hanging in the trees, in a bush, buried in the ground, etc. It was pretty funny.
-This was how we conquered his gun fixation.I wanted him to do instinctive pointing of the gun.
+This was how I conquered gun fixation.
+I wanted to do instinctive pointing of the gun.
 It would seem that the sights themselves is what causes this because the shooter gets disabled by the sights or maybe I should say 'dependent'.
-If you took the sight away I would question how accurate a new shooter would be after about ten shots?
+If you took the sight away, I would question how accurate a new shooter would be after about ten shots?

 The goal here was: shoot where you look.

+This is also a useful tool in horseback riding.
+When in saddle, a horse will move in the direction your head or face is looking because of the subtle turn in direction of your body.
 The other sneaky trick to this is the repetition of the shooter utilizing the BB gun more frequently.
-Hunters do not always shoulder guns often because they know how to work the gun but new shooters have to 'practice' the body position and the follow through of posture, eye, trigger, bullet, target.
+Hunters do not always shoulder guns often because they know how to work the gun, but new shooters have to practice the body position and the follow through of posture, eye, trigger, bullet, target.
+The process here was to form a repetitive follow through to the end where the BB meets the cup.

-When you take into account that you can get 2400 count zinc plated BB for about $5 compared to a box of 25 gun shells starting out its cost effective to use a BB gun especially if you're slow at achieving your endeavors.
-Also if the shooter is gun shy or nervous at the 'big boom stick' that would help them focus on the hand eye coordination instead of the fear.
+When you take into account that you can get 2400 count zinc plated BB for about $5 compared to a box of twenty five gun shells starting out, its cost effective to use a BB gun especially if you're slow at achieving your endeavors.
+If the shooter is gun shy or nervous at the big boom stick that would help them focus on the hand eye coordination instead of the fear.
 Dealing with noise fear will come later.
+I also took into consideration swing and lead of the target.

 There are four basic types: